rpetit3/fastq-dl/README.md

 #### Download FASTQs associated with an Experiment

-Let's say instead of the whole Bioproject you just want a single Experiment.
+Let's say instead of the whole BioProject you just want a single Experiment.
 You can do that as well.

 ```{bash}